AdobeDocs/commerce-merchant-services.en/help/quick-checkout/checkout-adobe-commerce.md

 >
 > The Bolt OTP pop-up only appears when the shopper is on the checkout page.
 The shopper can opt out from logging in to Bolt by closing that pop-up window.

-If the shopper is logged in to Adobe Commerce prior to checkout, the [!DNL Bolt] OTP pop-up will not appear during checkout.
+If the shopper is logged in to Adobe Commerce prior to checkout, the [!DNL Bolt] OTP pop-up will not appear during checkout, but a message appears suggesting the shopper to log in to access their Bolt Wallet.

 If you encounter issues when you place an order as an existing Adobe Commerce user, see the [Troubleshoot Quick Checkout issues](https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/troubleshooting/miscellaneous/quick-checkout-issues.html) article in the Adobe Commerce Help Center.